danielbojczuk/DiffProject/README.md

 ### Endpoints:

  * /v1/diff/{**Comparison ID**}/left
    * POST: Set a new data to be compared.
-I
+Response: 201 Created.
    * PUT: Update the data to be compared.
+Response: 200 Ok.
    * GET: Retrieve the data.
+Response: 200 Ok.

 * /v1/diff/{**Comparison ID**}/right
    * POST: Set a new data to be compared.
+Response: 201 Created.
    * PUT: Update the data to be compared.
+Response: 200 Ok.
    * GET: Retrieve the data.
+Response: 200 Ok.

 * /v1/diff/{**Comparison ID**}
   * GET: Retrieve the Comparison Result.
+Response: 200 Ok.

 Example: